SERVICE ACCOUNT MANAGEMENT

 Although recent improvements in Windows Server 2012 R2 allow access to these accounts without the use of passwords, most organizations have not yet upgraded to Windows Server 2012 R2, leaving a bulk of potential accounts at high risk for attack or abuse.

-Service accounts are high-risk privileged accounts used by many different applications.
-Often, system administrators will lose track of the details for these accounts.
-This creates a major difficulty in reaching compliance requirements because:
+Service accounts are high-risk privileged accounts used by many different applications, and system administrators struggle in properly managing these accounts.
+This creates a major difficulty in meeting security compliance requirements because:

 - They can’t ensure strong password strength across all accounts.